June Weather in Myanmar

-Myanmar has three seasons, and June falls in the rainy season.
-The southeast monsoons bring rainfall to the whole country in May, and by June it’s time for monsoon storms.
+The southeast monsoons bring rainfall to the whole country in May, and Myanmar weather in June is time for monsoon storms.
+This will not spoil the beach holiday, just choose the part of Myanmar with the lowest rainfall.

 The weather is cooler than in previous months, as temperatures tend to decrease in June.
 Average day and night temperatures are 36°C (96°F) and 29°C (85°F), respectively.
 Total rainfall is 10.4 inches and there are 22 rainy days.
 The rain usually comes in short bursts, so will not impact your overall travel experience.